shrinerb/shrine-tus-demo/README.md

 end
 ```

+Note that this approach doesn't use `Shrine::Storage::Tus`, so you don't need
+to add `shrine-url` to your Gemfile.

+These are the performance advantages for each storage:

 * `Shrine::Storage::FileSystem` will have roughly the same performance as in
   option **B**, but if you also load the `moving` plugin, Shrine will execute a
   `mv` command between the tus storage and permanent storage, which is